 Maybe his girlfriend was online and getting him mad.

-In all my visits I never recalled anything like this directed towards me – let alone a rush of Thai anger within a short hour (but I had seen Thai’s in a market brawling years ago; wooden stool smashed on others head).
+In all my visits I recalled nothing like this directed towards me – let alone a rush of Thai anger within a scant hour (but I had seen Thais in a market brawling years ago; wooden stool smashed on other’s head).

 But anyway, I will dismiss it as a weird day, a freak day of bad timing not directed intentionally towards mellow MRP.

 Surely, not typical of Thailand, Bangkok, or even Khao San Road.
 Just a freak day, that’s all.